HeadAdmiral/recipe-website/docs/Recipe.md

 - `getColor()`

   Returns a random color from an array of colors.
-  Used to provide a random color for 'v-avatar' icons.
+  Used to provide a random color for `v-avatar` icons.

    **return value:**